 Social media acts as a digital billboard for your brand.
 Your social media strategy needs to accommodate the stages of the acquisition funnel.
 Ideally, you’d want content that resonates with prospects and positions your brand where they can find it.

-Focusing on value; Your social content needs to be relevant for your audience.
+Focusing on value; Your social content needs to be relevant to your audience.

 Engaging with the audience; Social is less about content and more about people so connect with your audience.

-Building a community; To build on top of engaged audience, you can foster communities to create a forum of like minded customers
+Building a community; To build on top of an engaged audience, you can foster communities to create a forum of like-minded customers